-- Broil or grill each side of the buttered baguette slices, set aside to cool
+- Broil or grill each side of the buttered baguette slices, and set aside to cool.

-- Add approx. 1 tablespoon of ricotta cheese to each slice of baguette, top with desired fruit and herbs; slices of strawberries with basil and drizzle brown butter on top; slices of apricot with thyme, or sage; crushed blackberries with thyme or sage; crushed raspberries with thyme or chives
+- Add approx. 1 tablespoon of ricotta cheese to each slice of baguette and top with desired fruit and herbs – slices of strawberries with basil and drizzle brown butter on top; slices of apricot with thyme, or sage; crushed blackberries with thyme or sage; crushed raspberries with thyme or chives.

 For added flavour, I dipped my sage and thyme in brown butter and lightly grilled them.

 My favourite herbs used were chives and sage, don’t be afraid to try something a little different.

 Brown butter will keep in the fridge for up to 2 weeks